0xPix3l/obsidian/Windows/Active directory/Attacks/ADCS/AD CS overview.md

 ---
-This is what a tool like `certipy` would do:
+This is what a tool like `certipy` would do: all are addressed [here](https://github.com/ly4k/Certipy/wiki/06-%E2%80%90-Privilege-Escalation)

 ```mermaid |
 sequenceDiagram
     participant Attacker as Attacker (Certipy)